'But Do I Love You?': Tips For Homebound Declutterers

 Generational clutter

-The kinds of stuff that people accumulate, as well as their emotional attachments to it, often varies between generations — an idea Hall explores in her new book, Inheriting Clutter: How To Calm The Chaos Your Parents Leave Behind.
+The kinds of stuff that people accumulate, as well as their emotional attachments to it, often vary between generations — an idea Hall explores in her new book, Inheriting Clutter: How to Calm the Chaos Your Parents Leave Behind.

 The Depression-era generation, for example, has a paper-hoarding problem, said Hall.